rileyhawk1417/comics_archiver/README.md

 For now its still in `alpha` since am literally trying everything to get it working.
 ChatGPT is helping when it comes to putting out rough code snippets.
 Since I havent really done any rust projects I cant say the code in here has best practices.
 Although I am going to refactor it as I go along, who knows might end up building a GUI after this...

+### V2 Update

+- Well in v2 I am to correct some mistakes in `v1` and hopefully improve the efficiency of the code.
+- At some point might use [Tauri](https://tauri.app/) to build a GUI, though it would be a build it yourself case.